OlgaFlower/DateSense-Legal/PrivacyPolicy.en.md

 When analytics is on, it records which screens are opened and which features are used — for example, that a questionnaire was completed.
 It never includes the content of your answers, the names or photos of people you added, or anything else you typed.

+Analytics also records an approximate region, worked out from your IP address, and an identifier for the app installation on this device.
+The region is a country or city area, never a precise location, and neither is linked to your name or your account.

 **Crash diagnostics work separately and are always active.** If the app crashes, a report is sent so the problem can be fixed.
 A report describes the failure itself, along with the device model and operating system version.
 It does not contain your notes, questionnaire answers, or information about people you added.

 ---